stfc/PSyclone/doc/developer_guide/developers.rst

 To solve this issue some nodes also provide methods for semantic navigation:

-- Schedule: subscript operator for indexing access. (e.g. `sched[3]` or `sched[2:4]`)
+- Schedule: subscript operator for indexing the statements inside the Schedule. (e.g. `sched[3]` or `sched[2:4]`)
-- Assignment: rhs and lhs properties.
+- Assignment: `rhs` and `lhs` properties.
-- IfBlocks: condition, if_body and else_body properties.
+- IfBlocks: `condition`, `if_body` and `else_body` properties.

-This is the recommended methods to navigate the tree for heterogeneous operations or analysis.
+These are the recommended methods to navigate the tree for analysis or operations that depend on the Node type.

 Additionally, the `walk` method (available in all nodes) is able to recurse through the tree and return objects of a given type.
 This is useful when the objective is to move down the tree to an specific node or list of nodes without information about the exact location.

+.. automethod:: psyclone.psyGen.Node.walk

 Schedule